-The policy is aimed at guiding ACTED staff and the other entities referred to in Article 1 of this policy, and must be considered together with:
+The policy is aimed at guiding ACTED staff and the other entities as defined in Article 2 of this policy, and must be considered together with:

-- ACTED's Code of Conduct; - ACTED's Grievance Policy; - ACTED's Policy against Sexual Exploitation and Abuse; - ACTED's Conflict of Interest Prevention Policy; - ACTED's Data Protection Policy; - ACTED's Anti-fraud, Bribery and Corruption Policy; - ACTED's Anti-Terrorism Policy; - ACTED's procedures, manuals and handbooks e.g. Finance, Logistics, Administration & Human Resources, Transparency & Audit, Security & Safety and AME; - Code of Conduct for The International Red Cross and Red Crescent Movement and NGOs in Disaster Relief, of which ACTED is a signatory;
+- Acted's Code of Conduct; - Acted's Grievance Policy; - Acted's Policy against Sexual Exploitation, Abuse and Harassment; - Acted's Gender Policy; - Acted's Conflict of Interest Prevention Policy; - Acted's Data Protection Policy; - Acted's Anti-fraud, Bribery and Corruption Policy; - Acted's Anti-Terrorism and Anti-money laundering Policy - Acted's Environmental and Social Protection Policy; - Acted's procedures, manuals (e.g. Finance, Logistics, Administration & Human Resources, Security & Safety), handbooks (e.g. Transparency & Compliance, Appraisal, Monitoring & Evaluation, Project Management, Project Development) and charters (e.g. Use of Information Systems);

+- Code of Conduct for The International Red Cross and Red Crescent Movement and NGOs in Disaster Relief, of which ACTED is a signatory; - U.N.
+Inter-Agency Standing Committee (IASC) Six core principles relating to Sexual Exploitation and Abuse.

-As an NGO operating in many countries, ACTED recognizes that children within the communities with which ACTED works or comes into contact constitute a particularly vulnerable population group.
+As an NGO operating in many countries, Acted recognizes that children within the communities with which Acted works or comes into contact constitute a particularly vulnerable population group.
 As such, they are at greater risk of violence, negligence, abuse and exploitation - particularly in disaster and emergency contexts, where their protective environment is severely affected.

-ACTED is aware that the goods and services provided through its programmes, particularly in emergency and disaster situations, can create an imbalance in the relationship between those employed by ACTED or associated with the NGO and programme beneficiaries.
-ACTED recognizes that this power imbalance can be exploited and instrumentalized.
+Acted is aware that the goods and services provided through its programmes, particularly in emergency and disaster situations, can create an imbalance in the relationship between those employed by Acted or associated with the NGO, as defined in Article 2 of this policy, and programme beneficiaries.
+Acted recognizes that this power imbalance can be exploited and instrumentalized.

-This Child Protection Policy demonstrates ACTED's commitment to protect children within the framework of its internal procedures and overall external coordination, and in particular for the implementation of child protection programmes and the mainstreaming of this issue during all its interventions.
+This Child Protection Policy demonstrates Acted's commitment to protect children within the framework of its internal procedures and overall external coordination, and in particular for the implementation of child protection programmes and the mainstreaming of this issue during all its interventions.

-This policy also clarifies, for all those working for ACTED, what is required in terms of child protection.
-It also specifies that all violations of children's rights, in whatever form, are unacceptable for ACTED and will be sanctioned.
+This policy also clarifies, for all those working for Acted, what is required in terms of child protection.
+It also specifies that all violations of children's rights, in whatever form, are unacceptable for Acted and will be sanctioned.

-This policy has been developed so that the best interests of the child can be systematically taken into account by ACTED and to ensure the integration of child protection at the institutional level in order to promote the maximum protection of children against all forms of ill-treatment and negligence.
+This policy has been developed so that the best interests of the child can be systematically taken into account by Acted and to ensure the integration of child protection at the institutional level in order to promote the maximum protection of children against all forms of ill-treatment and negligence.

-This policy ensures that ACTED has implemented procedures to prevent and respond to all forms of violence, ill-treatment, negligence, abuse and exploitation regarding children, as well as any violation or non-compliance with this policy or any other related procedures.
+This policy ensures that Acted has implemented procedures to prevent and respond to all forms of violence, ill-treatment, negligence, abuse and exploitation regarding children, as well as any violation or non-compliance with this policy or any other related procedures.